yangrongwei/edk2-ModuleWriteGuide/4_uefi_applications/43_get_service_tables.md

 Refer to _UEFI Specification_ for definitions and detailed descriptions of UEFI Boot Services, UEFI Runtime Services, and UEFI System Table.

-EDK II provides UefiBootServicesTableLib, UefiBootServicesTableLib and

-UefiRuntimeServicesTableLib to facilitate developer in accessing those services.
+EDK II provides UefiBootServicesTableLib and UefiRuntimeServicesTableLib to facilitate developer in accessing those services.
 The following table lists the global symbol provided by those libraries.
 ###### Table 8 Global Symbol can be used by UEFI Application